MCQ on Human Immunodeficiency Virus (HIV/ AIDS) (Medical Microbiology)

 16) It is estimated that millions of people live with HIV positive since the disease first occurred in humans.

-17) A 45 year old man is diagnosed with AIDS, he was living with HIV for more than 5 years.
+17) A 45 year old man is diagnosed with AIDS, he was first tested positive for HIV 5 years earlier.

 Which of the following statements is true regarding the diagnosis of the disease?